ShizukaDonaghue/happy-beans/README.md

 23. Deploy the app in Heroku
 	* In Heroku, select "Deploy" tab from the menu
 	* Select "GitHub" under Deployment method
-	* Search for your repository and connect to Heroku
+	* Search for the repository and connect to Heroku
 	* Click on "Deploy Branch" to deploy the app

 ### Local Deployment